 Bonus Info: Clomid is available through specialty pharmacies

-Did you know Clomid is available through specialty pharmacies who exclusively support patients undergoing fertility treatments?
+Did you know Clomid is available with a valid prescription through specialty pharmacies who exclusively support patients undergoing fertility treatments?
 If you are considering the use of Clomid or have an existing prescription, consider using Freedom Fertility Pharmacy to facilitate your prescriptions.

 The combination of online prescription refills, easy access to our knowledgeable clinicians and savings opportunities enhance your treatment experience.